Chapter 1: Destructive

 Step 2: Keep writing.

-“You really know how to make a girl feel special.”
+He glanced over at me as I groaned, “You really know how to make a girl feel special.”

 He scoffed, sending a glimpse in my direction before settling his eyes back onto the road.
 “You should feel special.
 You’re beautiful, smart and you get to hang out with someone as hot as me.”

 His thumb drew mindless circles on my skin and slowly, without meaning to, he slid his hand farther up my inner thigh.
 Something unfamiliar inside me pulsated, and I had the intrusive thought to take his hand and move it closer to where I needed it.
 That thought only lasted a second, and it was followed by a God, Chloe! in my own head.

 “You think I’m beautiful?”
 My smile wide, I looked over at him with broad eyes.
 My once-normal legs turned to jelly as he continued those delectable circles on my thigh.